codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 #### Customize Tabs with Indicator Colors

-If we want to override the tab indicator color, we need to do more a more advanced styling of the tabs using a layer-list to draw the tabs.

-We will be override 'actionBarTabStyle' which determines the style of the tabs themselves.
-The tab is the area that includes the text, its background, and the little indicator bar under the text.
-If you want to customize the indicator, you need to alter this one.
+To customize the tabs including bottom indicators, we will be overriding `actionBarTabStyle` which determines the style of the tabs themselves.
+The tab is the area that includes the text, its background, and the little indicator colored bar under the text.
+If you want to customize the indicator, you need to alter this style.

-First, we will create the tab_bar_background drawable.
-This will be a state list drawable, which has different layer list for visual appearance depending on whether the tab is selected or not.
-In `res/drawable/tab_bar_background.xml`:
+First, we need to create the `tab_bar_background` drawable which defines the tab drawables for each state.
+This will be a selector drawable, which has different layer-lists applied depending on whether the tab is selected or not.
+In `res/drawable/tab_bar_background.xml` we can add:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>